-- Established by John Mason, author of over 130 books, magazine editor; publisher, parks director, university and college lecturer; awarded fellowships by IOH (UK), AIH and PLA (Australia)
+- Established by John Mason, author of over 130 books, magazine editor, publisher, parks director, university and college lecturer; recipient of fellowships from IOH (UK), AIH and PLA (Australia).

-- ACS is an internationally recognised college affiliated with over 18 other post secondary institutions in seven different countries, including both government owned and nationally recognised institutions
+- ACS is an internationally recognised college affiliated with over 18 other post secondary institutions in several different countries, including both government owned and nationally recognised institutions.

-Established in 1979, ACS Distance Education is a leading Australian Distance Education provider which offers over 600 courses via correspondence, online or on CD.
+Established in 1979, ACS Distance Education is a leading Australian Distance Education provider which offers over 600 courses via correspondence, online or on on memory stick.
 The institution has staff working out of Victoria, S.A. and Qld in Australia; Scotland and England, and N.Z.
-Offices are located in Australia and the United Kingdom, and ACS courses.
+Our offices are located in Australia and the United Kingdom.

 Our courses, course notes, and most recommended texts, are all developed by our own staff.
 These courses are also delivered worldwide through our network of affiliates.